bulletinofcutefemboys/formanthics/README.md

 ]]
 ```

-a Demo scriptc using Mathantics:
+a Demo scriptc using Mathantics (v1.008 RR) [Using Outdated EternityNum will swtich to nETN after it is in v1.008 RR]:

 ```lua
 local mathantics=require(script:WaitForChild("Mathantics"))